wpstonebraker/spaceman_game/README.md

+## spaceman

+### Background/Overview

-spaceman is a simple turn-based, deck building game, similar to Slay the Spire and Monster Train, albeit a much liter version
+spaceman is a simple turn-based, deck building game, similar to Slay the Spire and Monster Train, albeit a much liter version.

 As these games are not the most mainstream, a brief description of gameplay follows: